 - Analyze and solve routine technical problems related to electrical technology and power distribution by applying the principles of mathematics and science.

-- Calibrate, use and maintain instrumentation and test equipment.
+- Calibrate, use and maintain instrumentation and test equipment to ensure proper performance.

-- Prepare and maintain records and documentation systems and participate in the planning of work and projects.
+- Prepare and maintain records and documentation systems following established procedures to ensure project completion according to work plans.

 - Perform tasks related to powerline applications in accordance with relevant law, policies, procedures, standards, regulations and ethical principles.

-- Select and apply electrical cabling requirements and verify system grounding for a variety of powerline applications.
+- Select and apply electrical cabling requirements to implement proper system grounding and operation for a variety of powerline applications.